Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Iridoplema zorodes Brazilian Purple Kept like most members of Avicularia.
 What was in the pet trade in the late 1990's as I. zorodes resembled I. hirsutum more than anything "purple".

 Pachistopelma concolor, rufonigrum None From Guyana and Brazil (Iguarassu), respectively.
 They have Type II urticating bristles, and quite limited ranges.
-More data on their habits and habitat compiled by Sidclay Calaça Dias, et al., are located here, here, and here.

 Back to top